-Certified Surgical Technologist (CST): Up to 40 of the CST college credits in classroom, lab skills and clinical experience may be granted by submission of the external packet which includes a validated current nationally accredited credential such as proof of certification as a surgical technologist (CST).
-The 12 SFA credits and 8 credits of anatomy and physiology with labs representing 20 college credits must be successfully completed for the SFA college credit certificate by either transfer or actual enrollment.
-For those desiring an AS degree, an additionallScredits including the general education courses (ENC1101, social science, math, and a humanities course) and the 3 additional college credits are required by transfer or successfully completed to earn the SFA2-AS degree.
+may be awarded by submission of the external packet which includes a validated current nationally accredited credential such as proof of certification as a surgical technologist (CST).
+The remaining SFA credits and 8 credits of anatomy and physiology with labs must be successfully completed for the SFA college credit certificate by either transfer or actual enrollment.
+For those desiring an AS degree, an additional credits including the general education courses (ENC1101, social science, math, and a humanities course) and the 3 additional college credits are required by transfer or successfully completed to earn the SFA2-AS degree.

 Certified Surgical First Assistants (CST/CSFA): For those students who hold validated current nationally accredited credentials such as the CST and CSFA credential, who desire to earn an AS degree in SFA, up to 45 credits can be awarded based upon submission of a satisfactory external credit packet and enrollment in STS2365.

 CST and/or CSFA Applicants: To be eligible to graduate from GCSC, the student will have to complete at least 25% of the entire 74 credit program with Gulf Coast State College which is a minimum of 19 credit hours completed at GCSC for the SFA2-AS degree.
 For the SF A-CCC (College Credit Certificate), a minimum of 15 credits must be taken at GCSC.

 Graduation and Retention Requirements: For the Surgical First Assistant Program, students must earn a grade of "C" or higher in each course.
 See surgical services student handbook for further information regarding graduation, retention, dismissal, readmission, and transfer credit policies.
 It is highly recommended that HSC1531, Medical Terminology, 2 crs. be taken prior to the Anatomy and physiology courses to prepare you for the terminology.